 NET DENSITY is a unit density found by dividing the units in a neighborhood only by the area of the residential lots they sit on (no public rights of way).
-You can see that Net Density is always more than Gross Density in a neighborhood.
+This means that Net Density is always more than Gross Density in any neighborhood.

 An aerial shot of a block in the Northeast Neighborhood is shown below.
 There are 21 houses on a little less than 3.2 acres of private property.
 This gives a net density of about 6.6 units/acre.
 Now, if the area of surrounding sidewalks and streets were also used in the calculation, the gross density would be about 5.5 units/acre.

 • Both a color code and labels show the local net densities.

 • Public or undevelopable areas are shown with yellow labels.